Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 3/README.md

 ![png](output_35_0.png)

-##### Insight 6 - It it pertinent from above pie chart that, the Consumer is the most dominent segment.
+### Insight 6 - It it pertinent from above pie chart that, the Consumer is the most dominent segment.

-#Conclusion - the weak areas where we required to focus on are -
+# Conclusion - the weak areas where we required to focus on are:
-a.
-Only discount is not impacting the sale.
-So need to work on some different strategy.
+-  ***Only discount is not impacting the sale.
+So need to work on some different strategy.***
-b.
-Central region records the good sales but profit is not significent and need to work on.
+-  ***Central region records the good sales but profit is not significent and need to work on.***